 Admission decisions are based on the evaluation of each applicant’s success in law school as well as the extent to which the applicant’s background offers a unique contribution to a diverse education at Florida State University College of Law.
 The Juris Doctor degree program is a full-time day program.

 To receive consideration for admission, transfer applicants must have completed a minimum of one full-time semester of study or two part-time semesters of study at an American Bar Association (ABA) or Association of American Law School (AALS) accredited law school.
 Applicants with more than 43 credits may not apply to transfer but may submit a visitor application.
 Additionally, applicants cannot have been academically dismissed from a prior law school, must be in good standing at their current law school, and be eligible to return to the law school or schools where they formerly studied.
 Transfer applicants must have a valid LSAT score on file with LSAC of a 147 or higher in order to receive transfer admission consideration.

 Applicants who will complete more than one semester at their current law school prior to the application deadline for the term admission is sought must submit transcripts and evidence of good standing and class rank, inclusive of all terms at their current law school, before the application for admission will be considered.

-We accept applications for transfers for the fall, spring and summer terms.
+We accept applications for transfers for the fall and spring terms.

 The Florida State University College of Law Associate Dean for Academic Affairs determines which credits are transferable.
 No credit will be given for coursework in which the student received a grade lower than 69 or its equivalent.
 Transfer credits are recorded as S/U (Pass/Fail); therefore transfer students begin with a new GPA at Florida State University College of Law.